robertdwebster/cpp-realtime-demo/README.md

 * makefile - contains compile commands for the main application

 ## Compiling and Running
+This project was developed on a Linux computer and proper function may depend on the use of a Unix machine to execute.
+Compilation is performed using the g++ compiler.

 Both the main application and the sensor have their own makefiles which define compile commands and a ```make clean``` command.

 1. Compile the main application.
 Run ```make``` in the root project directory.